Get started - it's free!

 |-- text "example"

-Configure a Service Proxy using a configuration file
+Configure a Service host using a configuration file

-To configure a Service Proxy using a configuration file, you need to create a serveconfig.json file that contains the configuration for the Service Proxy.
-Note that when you use the configuration file method, you must configure the Service Proxy, then advertise it as two separate steps.
+To configure a Service host using the Service configuration syntax, you need to create a configuration file (such as serveconfig.json) that contains the configuration for the Service host.
+Note that when you use the configuration file method, you must configure each endpoint mapping, then advertise it as two separate steps.

 1. Create a file named serveconfig.json that contains a tailscale serve configuration.
-This example configures a Service Proxy for a local web server exposed on port 443 over HTTPS:
+This example configures an endpoint for a local web server exposed on port 443 over HTTPS:

 {